Joel Sternfeld

 Ideas of Photography

-This course is a hybrid.
-Each week of the first semester, a different photographic idea or genre will be traced from its earliest iterations to its present form through slide lectures and readings.
+Each week of the first semester, a different photographic idea or genre will be traced from its earliest iterations to its present forms through lectures and readings.
 And each week, students will respond with their own photographic work inspired by the visual presentations and readings.
-Topics include personal dress-up/narrative, composite photography/photographic collage, the directorial mode, fashion/art photography, new strategies in documentary practice, abstraction/“new photography,” the typology in photography, the photograph in color, and the use of words and images in combination.
-In the second semester, the emphasis will shift as students choose to work on a subject and in a form that coincides with the ideas that they most urgently wish to express.
+Topics will include personal dress-up and transformation, composite photography/photographic collage, the directorial mode, fashion/art photography, new strategies in documentary practice, the typology in photography, the photograph in color, and the use of words and images with narrative intention.
+The emphasis will shift in the second semester, as students choose to work on a subject and in a form that coincides with the ideas that they most urgently wish to express.
+This more personalized work will eventually culminate into a final conference project.
 No previous experience in photography is necessary nor is any special equipment.
-A desire to explore, to experiment, and to create a personally meaningful body of work are the only prerequisites.
+A desire to explore, experiment, and create a meaningful body of work are the only prerequisites.

 Faculty